etoshasha/spendy-app/README.md

 # How requirements were achieved?

-Project files grouped into folders and subfolders.
+Project files grouped into folders and subfolders to follow MVVM model.

 1. Folder Networking -> CurrencyService.swift: